LPC: Unitranches grow in volatile market

-NEW YORK (Reuters) - Middle market sponsors in the US and Europe are demanding bigger unitranche loans as the structure, which has typically been used for smaller deals, gains wider appeal due to challenging market conditions for second-lien loans in the US and heightened competition in Europe.
+NEW YORK, May 25 (Reuters) - Middle market sponsors in the US and Europe are demanding bigger unitranche loans as the structure, which has typically been used for smaller deals, gains wider appeal due to challenging market conditions for second-lien loans in the US and heightened competition in Europe.

 The unitranche structure combines senior and subordinated debt into one credit instrument, provided to the borrower at a blended cost of capital.
 On average the facilities typically yield approximately 8%-9%.